Mazda3 hatchback - Practicality & boot space

 Rear visibility is also somewhat problematic because thick rear C-pillars make it rather tricky to see over your shoulder or out of the back window.
 However, we expect blind-spot warnings and rear-view cameras will feature in UK cars to help remedy this issue, at least partially.

-The Mazda3's boot is 358 litres, which is fairly average for the class.
-Surprisingly, it's smaller than the old Mazda3's boot, albeit only by six litres.
-A Volkswagen Golf offers a 380-litre boot, while the Ford Focus has 375 litres.
+The Mazda3's boot is 334 litres, which is fairly small for the class.
+Surprisingly, it's smaller than the old Mazda3's boot, while a Volkswagen Golf offers a 380-litre boot and the Ford Focus has 375 litres.
+Folding down the rear seats increases cargo capacity to just over 1,000 litres.